 Lynn M. Utter is the Chief Talent Officer of Atlas Holdings, a position she has held since July 2018.
 From April 2016 to June 2018, she served as Chief Executive Officer of First Source LLC, a packager and distributor of national branded, unbranded and private label confectionery products, nuts, snacks, specialty foods and natural products sold to retailers throughout the United States.
 She previously served as the President and Chief Operating Officer of Knoll Office, a designer and manufacturer of office furniture products, from February 2012 to April 2015.
-She served as President and Chief Operating Officer and in a number of other senior operating and strategic planning positions for Coors Brewing Company.
+She served as President and Chief Operating Officer of Knoll North America from 2008 to February 2012.
+From 1997 to 2008, she served as Chief Strategy Officer and in a number of other senior operating and strategic planning positions for Coors Brewing Company.
 From 1986 to 1996, Ms. Utter worked at Frito Lay and Strategic Planning Associates, LLC.
 Ms. Utter serves as a director of Lincoln Financial Group and a director of private equity backed Merchant Metals.
-She also has served as a member of the Board of Overseers for the Henry Crown Fellowship at The Aspen Institute, The University of Texas, and the United Way.
+She also has served as a member of the Board of Overseers for the Henry Crown Fellowship at The Aspen Institute, The University of Texas, and the United